Steps to Form an Alabama Nonprofit Corporation

 Can nonprofits sell products?

-Yes, nonprofits may sell products to help raise money for their efforts or cause.
+Yes, nonprofits can sell products to help raise money for their efforts or cause.